BOARD MEETING INFORMATION

 The meeting will begin promptly at 5:30 pm.

+Regular Board meetings will be held once a month on the second Tuesday of the month beginning at 5:30 pm.
 All regular meetings will be held at the Main South Bay Station unless otherwise noted.
 Most meetings last between one to three hours.
-All regular and special Board meetings are open to the public.
+All Regular and Special Board meetings are open to the public.

 Note: Meetings are subject to change.
 Notice of change will be posted on this site and at the meeting location.